 Operating Leverage vs Financial leverage (Differences)

-There are two kinds of leverage – operating leverage and financial leverage.
-When we combine the two, we get a third type of leverage – combined leverage.
-Since both of these (operating leverage and financial leverage) are quite different in nature and we look at different metrics to calculate them, we need to discuss it in detail to understand them better.
+There are two kinds of leverage – operating leverageOperating LeverageOperating Leverage is an accounting metric that helps the analyst in analyzing how a company’s operations are related to the company’s revenues.
+The ratio gives details about how much of a revenue increase will the company have with a specific percentage of sales increase – which puts the predictability of sales into the forefront. and financial leverageFinancial LeverageFinancial Leverage Ratio measures the impact of debt on the Company’s overall profitability.
+Moreover, high & low ratio implies high & low fixed business investment cost, respectively. .When we combine the two, we get a third type of leverage – combined leverage.
+Since both (operating leverage and financial leverage) are quite different, and we look at different metrics to calculate them, we need to discuss them in detail to understand them better.

-- Operating leverage can be defined as firm’s ability to use fixed costs (or expenses) to generate better returns for the firm.
+- Operating leverage can be defined as a firm’s ability to use fixed costs (or expenses) to generate better returns for the firm.

-In this article, we at the comparative analysis of operating leverage vs financial leverage.
+In this article, we at the comparative analysis of operating leverage vs. financial leverage.

-Operating Leverage vs Financial leverage Infographics
+Operating Leverage vs. Financial leverage Infographics

 Let’s look at the top differences between operating leverage and financial leverage below –

-Operating Leverage vs Financial leverage (Comparison Table)
+Operating Leverage vs. Financial leverage (Comparison Table)